 No. 5.
-Ocean Links at Amelia Island Plantation - Amelia Island.
+Ocean Links at Omni Amelia Island Resort - Amelia Island.
 Par 3, 152 yards.

 While many of the holes on this Bobby Weed-designed course look like typical Lowcountry golf, skirting wild marshes and stately live oaks, this hole and four others border the broad Atlantic beachfront.
 Open to the breezes, club selection on this hole is always tricky.